jonathaneeckhout/jdungeon/README.md

 ## Contributing

 We encourage contributions from the community.
-If you'd like to contribute to JDungeon, please follow the guidelines in our [Contribution Guide](CONTRIBUTING.md).
+If you'd like to contribute to JDungeon, please follow the guidelines in our [Contribution Guide](documentation/CONTRIBUTING.md).

-## Documentation

-For detailed information on the game, codebase, and how to contribute, please refer to our [Documentation](docs/README.md).

 ## Support and Community